justadudewhohacks/opencv-electron/README.md

 opencv-electron
 ==============
-**This is an example of how to use [opencv4nodejs](https://github.com/justadudewhohacks/opencv4nodejs) with electron to build crossplatform desktop apps.**
+**This is an example of how to use [opencv4nodejs](https://github.com/justadudewhohacks/opencv4nodejs) with electron to build cross-platform desktop apps.**

 ![opencv-electron](https://user-images.githubusercontent.com/31125521/31113188-51e7c6d8-a818-11e7-9015-295d1864e1d6.jpg)